WikiLeaks founder has been granted asylum by Ecuador, but there are logistical issues involved in avoiding arrest.

 But lawyers and diplomats see those scenarios as practically unworkable.

-The Ecuadorean government has said it wants to avoid Assange’s extradition to Sweden, but approval of asylum would offer no legal protection in Britain where police will arrest him once they get an opportunity.
+The Ecuadorean government has said it wants to avoid Assange’s extradition to Sweden, but the approval of asylum offers no legal protection in Britain where police will arrest him once they get an opportunity.

 “The question of asylum is arguably a red herring,” Carl Gardner, a former British government lawyer, said.